Perle Systems Technical Notes

 Signature detection is performed by injecting a very small voltage on the link to detect a characteristic signature of IEEE-compatible PDs.
 This is presented with a 25k ohm resistance.
 Once detected, the PSE knows that higher voltages can be safely applied.
 A device not supporting this standard will not present this signature and voltage will not be applied.
 This means that on a remote switch with multiple PoE PSE ports, the connection of various types of Ethernet equipment can be safely done with compliant and non-compliant PoE PDs.
 It is important to note that Passive PoE injectors do not perform this check and will always apply power on the cable.
 These devices have visual warnings on the ports to not connect non-PoE complaint devices, however, that does not guarantee that staff at remote sites will not inadvertently connect a device to the wrong port.

 Classification follows the signature detection stage and determines the amount of power for which a device is rated.
-If a PD displays a classification signature, it lets the PSE know how much power it requires to operate, as one of three power classes.
+If a PD displays a classification signature, it lets the PSE know how much power it requires to operate.
 This means that PSEs with a limited total power budget can allocate it effectively.
 PoE power classes are as follows:

 |PSE Power ( PoE )||4.0W||7.0W||15.4W||-|